jkool702/timep/README.md

 **CURRENT TIMEP VERSION**: timep v1.10

-timep v1.10: This release is a smaller "quality of life" release that incorporates the foillowing changes:
+The timep v1.10 release is a smaller "quality of life" release that incorporates the following changes:
 1. `/dev/shm` is no longer a hard dependency.
-The loadable builtin timep.so file and the flamegraph generation perl script now follow he same logic that choosing the timep tmpdir uses(`/dev/shm` is preffered, but if unavailable `$TMPDIR`, `/tmp`, and `$PWD` will be tried with decreasing prefferance)
+The loadable builtin timep.so file and the flamegraph generation perl script now follow he same logic that choosing the timep tmpdir uses (`/dev/shm` is preffered, but if unavailable `$TMPDIR`, `/tmp`, and `$PWD` will be tried with decreasing prefferance)
+2. The flamegraph generation workflow has been pareallelized.
+After the parallel primary log processing finishes, flamegraph generation runs in parallel with final output profile generation (resulting in a much shorted time until the output profile is printed to the screen).
+Additionally, when the dual-stack and quad-stack flamegraphs are created the 4x dual stack ones are made in parallel and the 2x quad-stack ones also are made in parallel.
-2. The way `timep` aggregates the compined time totals (shown atthe botoim of the profiles) has been overhauled.
-Three times are now shown (all have timep's instrumentation overhead removed):
+3. The way `timep` aggregates the compined time totals (shown at the bottom of the profiles) has been overhauled, making them more accurately describe the actual runtime (without instrumentation overhead).
+Three times are now shown:
-* "SELF RUN TIME": the "wall-clock" time that it actually took the command to run
+* "SELF RUN TIME": the "wall-clock" time that it actually took the command to run (this is new)
 * "TOTAL RUN TIME": the "wall-clock time" from all parallel branches of the code summed together
 * "TOTAL CPU TIME": the "CPU time" from all parallel branches of the code summed together